• Skip to primary navigation

 On the “Online Counselling for Depression” page we talk about some of the conditions that might not be well-suited to online counselling.

-If you are not sure about whether online counselling is for you, feel free to book in for a free 20-minute video chat with your online psychologist so you can try it out before you decide.
+If you are not sure about whether online counselling is for you, feel free to book in for a 20-minute complimentary online therapy session with your online psychologist so you can try it out before you decide.

 Over the many years we have been doing online counselling, the biggest potential problem is related to connections to the internet (e.g., images freezing and dropouts).
 This is usually no-one’s fault; it’s just the nature of connecting over the internet at times.
 Mostly these problems are minor, but if they are significant, we will talk with you over the telephone as a back-up.